 Chief Legal Officer Wilhelm Guthwert is responsible for the company’s legal issues.
 He has been previously employed by Pöyry and Roschier Asianajotoimisto Oy.

-Communications Director Maira Kettunen is responsible for the company’s communications and corporate relations.
-Before joining Fennovoima, Kettunen was employed in communication positions in Finnish Parliament and other public administration bodies.
+Communications Director Sakari Kotola is responsible for the company’s communications and public relations.
+Before joining Fennovoima, he held several communications, stakeholder and marketing positions at Nokia.

 Human Resources Director Eija Salo is responsible for the company’s human resources.
 She has been previously employed by Lite-On Mobile Oy and in business management training and consulting positions in Executive Education Oy, a company of the Aalto University.